 We know we need it.
 If we don’t get it, we’re very grumpy, have trouble concentrating, tend to overeat and are more likely to make mistakes.
-With our daily demanding schedules, poor sleep habits, or sleep disturbances, we don’t always get enough of this important daily function called sleep!
-Is it really a time of restoration for our brains?
-And is it possible that it’s more than that?
+With our daily demanding schedules, poor sleep habits and sleep disturbances, we don’t always get enough of this important daily function called sleep!
+Is it really a time of restoration for our brains or is it possible that it’s more than that?
 What happens in our brains while we’re asleep is a question neuroscientists are trying to answer.

 How Does Sleep Strengthens Memory?

 Have you ever had an experience in which you’re practicing a particular skill, say playing the piano, a golf swing or a new language?
 You go to bed tired and wake up to find you seem to have improved.
 You’re able to play the piano piece more smoothly, your golf swing has straightened out or the words in the new language come more easily.
 What happens when we sleep, Lewis says in an interview on National Public Radio, is that “the neural responses in your brain that are associated with things you’ve recently experienced are spontaneously replayed, or, we say, ‘reactivated’ while you’re asleep.”
 And it is this reactivation that occurs during sleep that strengthens our memory.
 Our brains are, in effect, practicing while we sleep.
 Take playing the piano, for example.
 If during the day you moved your fingers to play a particular piece, the associated motor areas of your brain would become active while you sleep.